ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 Let's create a class called Person.
 What would we want to know about a person?
 What we want to know depends on what problem we are trying to solve.
 In one situation, perhaps when creating an address book, we might want to know the person's name and phone number and email.

 Run the code below to see how it constructs 2 Person objects and fills in their data.
 We will explain all parts of this class in the next sections, but notice that execution always starts in the main method.
-When a method like the print() method is called, we run the code in that method for that objecct.
+When a method like the print() method is called, we run the code in that method for that object.
 After a method is done, the control returns back to the next line of code in the main method.
 You can also see this in the |Java visualizer| (click on the link and then Forward at the bottom to run the code step by step).

 .. |Java visualizer| raw:: html